falkr/ttm4175/pages/day3.md

 ip address
 ```

-This command shows you all the existing IP addresses associated with your Raspberry PI.
+This command shows you all the existing IP addresses associated with your Raspberry Pi.
 These addresses are fundamental for connecting computers and other devices to each other and the Internet.
 Each network card (e.g. wireless card) is called an _interface_ and it may have one or more IP addresses.
 A typical IP(v4) address at NTNU looks something like `129.241.200.112/24.`